 In simple words, the fish feeders have a container and a programmable timer.
 You need to add dried fish food in the container and program the timer based on when and how often you need your fish to be fed.
 That’s it!
 Sounds cool?

-This is one of the best automatic fish feeders I found on Amazon that I highly recommend you to check out.
+This is one of the best automatic fish feeders I would recommend you to have a look (available on Amazon).

 #2.
 Get A Fish Sitter For Your Guppies